-Since the estimated parameters of \cesno\ [\autoref{eq:Js}] fall into the region in parameter space that allows unbiased Quantum Monte Carlo (QMC) simulations, we implement the stochastic series expansion (SSE) \cite{sandvik1999} to compute the specific heat for the best parameter fit down to lower temperatures than possible using NLCE.
+Since the estimated parameters of \cesno\ [\autoref{eq:Js}] fall into the region in parameter space that allows unbiased quantum Monte Carlo simulations, we implement the stochastic series expansion \cite{sandvik1999} to compute the specific heat for the best parameter fit down to lower temperatures than possible using NLCE.
 This also allows us to estimate the location of the phase transition that would be expected for these parameters at low temperature \cite{Benton2020, Huang2020}.
 A quantitative comparison between experimental data and the SSE simulation is shown in \autoref{fig:appendix_sse}.
-Importantly, the best fit to the high-temperature data [\autoref{eq:Js}] does not compare well to the experimental data at low temperatures because the sample would be expected to undergo a phase transition at the lowest measured temperatures already.
+Importantly, the best fit to the high temperature data [\autoref{eq:Js}] does not compare well to the experimental data at low temperatures because the sample would be expected to undergo a phase transition at the lowest measured temperatures already.
 However, due to the proximity to the phase boundary (indicated by a white dashed line in the inset of \autoref{fig:appendix_sse}), the transition temperature is expected to be very sensititve to the exchange parameters.
 This is exemplified already by considering the parameters

-which differ from the best high-temperature fit only by $\sim 10^{-3}$ meV, but this difference suffices to push the critical temperature the lowest experimentally measured temperature.
-Indeed, performing a SSE parameter sweep in the neighborhood of the best high-temperature fit we find the above parameters to be the best fit when considering the full temperature range of the experimental data.
+which differ from the best high temperature fit by only $\sim 10^{-3}$ meV, but this difference suffices to push the critical temperature the lowest experimentally measured temperature.
+Indeed, performing a SSE parameter sweep in the neighborhood of the best high temperature fit, we find the above parameters to be the best fit when considering the full temperature range of the experimental data.
 We also stress that even when considering this full temperature range, the best fits all lie within the ordered phase, although very close to the phase boundary to the liquid phase.
-We show the full goodness-of-fit $\chi^2_c$ of the specific heat when compared to the SSE simulation result for a limited parameter region in the inset of \autoref{fig:appendix_sse}, where
+We show the full goodness of fit $\chi^2_c$ of the specific heat when compared to the SSE simulation result for a limited parameter region in the inset of \autoref{fig:appendix_sse}, where

 and, as for the NLCE fit, $\epsilon_c$ is fitted for each parameter set to minimize $\chi_c^2$.